ponylang/library-project-starter/USAGE.md

 ## About the CI setup

 You'll still need to setup TravisCI to take advantage of the included `.travis.yml` file.
-To do this you'll need:
+To do this, you'll need:

 - A TravisCI account
 - To grant TravisCI access to your repository